Sebukpor/Diabetes-large-input/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or collaboration, feel free to contact **Divine Sebukpor**, founder of DAS medhub.
+For questions or collaboration, feel free to reach out.
 You can also open an issue or contribute to the repository directly.
-Please contact the project maintainer at dasmedhub@gmail.com or divinesebukpor@gmail.com
+Please contact the project maintainer at dasmedhub@gmail.com.

 ---